-We define "Credit Adjusted EBITDA" as Adjusted EBITDA plus certain other items as defined in our Credit Facility (defined at Liquidity and Capital Resources below).
-Other adjustments include (i) amusement deferrals, (ii) the cost of new projects, including store pre-opening costs, (iii) business optimization expenses and other restructuring costs, and (iv) other costs and adjustments as permitted by the Debt Agreements.
+We define "Credit Adjusted EBITDA" as Adjusted EBITDA plus certain other items as defined in our Credit Facility (see Liquidity and Capital Resources below).
+Other adjustments include (i) entertainment revenue deferrals, (ii) the cost of new projects, including store pre-opening costs, and (iii) other costs and adjustments as permitted by the debt agreements.
 We believe the presentation of Credit Adjusted EBITDA is appropriate as it provides additional information to investors about the calculation of, and compliance with, certain financial covenants in the Credit Facility.